There’s never a dull day in this hippie beachside town in Goa. Here is my essential list of top 3 things to do in Arambol.

 There are plenty more things to do Arambol

 Arambol is an infectious place.
 Once you have caught the bug, you are likely to return.
 Many people come back to this special North Goa town, year after year, to be welcomed back by the guest house owners who remember you by name.
-I fear I am already its latest happy victim.
+I am yet another happy victim.

 Now, read my comprehensive guide to solo female travel in Goa, here.